-Given current revenues for Logan River are below the assessed level of efficient costs (that is, charges are below lower bound), the Authority is required to recommend a price path for the four-year regulatory period (from 1 July 2013 to 30 June 2017).
+Given current revenues for Logan River were below the assessed level of the efficient cost (that is, charges are below cost), , the Authority was required to recommend a price path for 2013-17.

-The Authority proposes a price path set at an average pace similar to that applied over 2006-11, that is, an average of \$2/ML per year.
+The Authority proposed a price path set at an average pace similar to that applied over 2006-11, that is, an average of \$2/ML per year.
 This level of increase was previously considered as being reasonable.

-It is also proposed to escalate all such charges at CPI (2.5% per annum from July 2013) in accordance with past practice.
+The Authority escalated all such charges at CPI (2.5% per annum from July 2013) in accordance with past practice.
 The \$2/ML increase will be applied to the fixed charges (Part A).